pingcap/docs-cn/v3.0/reference/transactions/transaction-pessimistic.md

 # TiDB Pessimistic Transaction Mode

-By default, TiDB implements an optimistic transaction mode, where the transaction commit might fail because of transaction conflicts.
+By default, TiDB implements the optimistic transaction mode, where the transaction commit might fail because of transaction conflicts.
 To make sure that the commit succeeds, you need to modify the application and add an automatic retry mechanism.
 You can avoid this issue by using the pessimistic transaction mode of TiDB.

-> **Warning:**
->
-> The pessimistic transaction mode of TiDB is an **experimental** feature.
-It is *not recommended to apply it in the production environment*.

 ## Behaviors of the pessimistic transaction mode